-in-between-cracks asked: So glad I found this!!
+in-between-cracks said: So glad I found this!!
 I began weaning off half my dose last week and as of last night I stopped taking it all together.
 What withdrawal symptoms should I expect the first week?

 First week is not going to be the worst week.
 You may start having some nausea and occasional brain zaps.
 My worst week was probably weeks 2-3.